Topics Map > Active Learning > Small Teaching Strategies

 Quick Tips

-• Create time and space for students to practice cognitive skills under direct teacher guidance leads to more rapid growth and skill acquisition in learners.
+• Create time and space for students to practice cognitive skills under direct teacher guidance.
+This leads to more rapid growth and skill acquisition in learners.

 • Generate a comprehensive list of cognitive skills needed for success in the course before the semester begins.

-• Prioritize the cognitive skills, decide which ones are foundational and should be learned early in the semester and which ones are demonstrable only after basic skills are mastered.
+• Prioritize the cognitive skills, decide which ones are foundational and should be learned early in the semester, and which are demonstrable only after basic skills are mastered.

 • Review your semester schedule, plan where small practice sessions can fit, and include them on your syllabus.

-• Make sure all major assessments are supported ahead of time with multiple opportunities for students to practice skills and receive feedback.
+• Ensure all significant assessments are supported beforehand, with multiple opportunities for students to practice skills and receive feedback.

 Citation/Source